DonMVB/aws/AWS_Assoc_SAA_C02.md

 ![Screen Shot 2020-07-01 at 8 44 52 AM](https://user-images.githubusercontent.com/13093517/86245210-27b69180-bb77-11ea-8dff-3d663957a8e2.png)

 - For any Logical Resources in the stack, CloudFormation will make a corresponding Physical Resources in your AWS account.
 It is CloudFormation’s job to keep the logical and physical resources in sync.
+- If you create a new EC2 instance and a new EBS volume in a CloudFormatin template, you will need to specify the EC2 logical ID and the EBS volume ID to link them.
 - A template can be updated and then used to update the same stack.